Steps for flying aircraft to New Zealand

 To arrive in New Zealand by aircraft you must:

-- apply to the Civil Aviation Authority (CAA) for entry into New Zealand
+- apply for entry into New Zealand

-- fly to a designated Place of First Arrival
+- fly to a designated Place of First Arrival (PoFA)

 The tasks you need to complete.